ghc-proposals/ghc-proposals/proposals/0000-new-collaborative-commentary.rst

 The current `ghc wiki <https://ghc.haskell.org/trac/ghc/wiki>`_ contains lots of useful documentation for new contributers to ghc.
 However finding, updating and editing the wiki can be intimidating at first.
-Expecially the search part can be quite hard.
+Especially the search part can be quite hard.

-With the ghc-proposals moving into the ghc-proposal process.
-I'd like to make the case for moving the Commentary and Documentation parts out of the wiki and into a version controlled repository.
+Now that we have the new ghc-proposal process, I'd like to make the case for moving the Commentary and Documentation parts out of the wiki and into a version controlled repository.